Occidental Mindoro: Spanish colonial era

 The Moros not only plundered goods, but also took prisoners of war which they sold as slaves.
-Many Islamic leaders in Mindanao, in spite of the peace settlement with the Spaniards contained in treaties and formal agreements, supported piratical raids with arms, ammunition and food, not only because it was a patriotic act (defending Moroland), but this patriotism was also giving them handsome profits.
+Many Islamic leaders in Mindanao supported piratical raids with arms, ammunition and food, not only because it was a patriotic act, but also because it was profitable.
 They received part of the "prisoners of war" when a successful raider returned, which earned them huge amounts.
 Most of the raids were successful because of the fast watercraft in the employ of the raiders.
 It was not until the commission of the vapor, fast steamships, in the mid-18th century that the Spanish navy successfully patrolled the archipelagic waters, and fared well against the wind-powered native seacraft of the pirates.
 Many pirate fleets were sunk at sea, or confined to their hiding places.
 The invention of machines during the Industrial Revolution, which gradually replaced manual labor, and the consecutive abolitions of slave ownership in many liberalized countries, caused a great decline in the demand for slave labor.
 Many of the pirate markets closed, and prices fell severely for captives.

-With losses to the Spanish navy increasing, and the eventual fall in profits from slave selling, raiding became less appealing to the Iranuns and their Islamic supporters.
-Uneconomical patriotism simply did not make quite an appeal.
-Thus, it came to pass that the Moro pirates faded from Mindoro's history.
-The pirate fort in Mamburao was abandoned, and the Moros retreated to Mindanao to consolidate their forces and continue the Moslem resistance at the homefront.
-Mindoro Island then became a Spanish possession in a truer sense for the first time.
-But not for long.
+With losses to the Spanish navy increasing, and the eventual fall in profits from slave selling, raiding became less appealing to the Iranuns and their supporters.
+The pirate fort in Mamburao was abandoned, and the Moros retreated to Mindanao to consolidate their forces and continue the resistance in Mindanao.
+The Spanish presence in Mindoro was strentgthened.

-In 1896, the Philippine Revolution begun, which spread throughout the islands.
+In 1896, the Philippine Revolution broke out.
 In 1897, the Spaniards posted a rifle company of 140 troops and 51 marines to Calapan to secure the island from the forces of General Emilio Aguinaldo and his revolutionary army, then beginning to overrun Spanish positions in the archipelago.
-Only Mindoro was relatively safe.
-In 1898, the revolutionaries attacked and overwhelmed the settlement that is now Bongabong.
-The revolution also ignited in the western part (Occidental Mindoro), which seized control of the settlements there from the Spaniards.
-Finally, they marched against the capital of Calapan with some 1,000 ill-armed foot soldiers.

-The attack came to nothing.
-The Spanish defenses held.
-It was only the arrival of 1,000 regular army troops with artillery, all under the command of General Malvar in Batangas, that compelled the surrender of the Spaniards under Governor Morales.
-Hence on July 1, 1898, the Spanish rule in Mindoro Island, lasting for 328 years, ended.
+In 1898, the revolutionaries attacked and overwhelmed the settlement of Bongabong and western Mindoro.
+Finally, they marched against the capital of Calapan with some 1,000 ill-armed foot soldiers, However, the Spanish defenses held.
+It was only the arrival of 1,000 regular army troops with artillery, all under the command of Miguel Malvar in Batangas, that compelled the surrender of the Spaniards under Governor Morales.
+On July 1, 1898, Spanish rule in Mindoro Island, lasting for 328 years, ended.